 Lauren W. Westerfield is an essayist and poet from the Northern California coast.
-Her work has appeared or is forthcoming in DIAGRAM, Sonora Review, [PANK], Hobart, The Baltimore Review, Phoebe, Permafrost, Noble/Gas Quarterly, and The Rumpus, where she has also served as an Assistant Essays Editor.
-Lauren received an MFA in Creative Nonfiction from the University of Idaho, where she was a Centrum Fellow, earned Honorable Mention for the Academy of American Poets Prize, was nominated for Best New Poets 2018, and worked as the Nonfiction Editor of Fugue.
-Current projects include CTRL-Shift [a forthcoming digital meta-narrative examining poetic process], co-coordinating POP-UP PROSE, and completing an experimental nonfiction manuscript, The Fact and Curl of It [Studies].
-Lauren teaches writing at Washington State University, and lives in Moscow, ID.
+Her work has recently appeared or is forthcoming in Indiana Review, Ninth Letter, New Delta Review, The Pinch, DIAGRAM, Sonora Review, and Hobart.
+Lauren received an MFA in Creative Nonfiction from the University of Idaho, where she was a Centrum Fellow, a CDIL Graduate Fellow, earned Honorable Mention for the Academy of American Poets Prize, and worked as the Nonfiction Editor of Fugue.
+Current projects include CTRL-Shift [a digital meta-narrative examining poetic process], co-coordinating the itinerant POP-UP PROSE reading series, and serving as Nonfiction Editor of Blood Orange Review.
+She teaches writing at Washington State University, and lives in Moscow, ID.